prtkgpt/questdb.io/docs/tutorial/go.md

 ---
 title: Go tutorial
 sidebar_label: Go
-description: Tutorial showing how to build a Go application with QuestDB
+description: Tutorial showing how to build a Go application with QuestDB.
 ---

 This tutorial uses the [Go "pq" driver](https://godoc.org/github.com/lib/pq) to